Anjem Choudary: Early life

-Anjem Choudary was born in Welling, Bexley in South East London on 18 January 1967 to Pakistani Muslim parents the son of market trader, his parents were Punjabi Muslims who migrated to what became Pakistan from East Punjab during the Partition of India in 1947.
+Anjem Choudary was born in Bexley in South East London on 18 January 1967.
+The son of market trader, his parents were Punjabi Muslims who migrated to what became Pakistan from East Punjab during the Partition of India in 1947.
 He attended Mulgrave Primary School, in Woolwich.

 In 1996, Choudary married Rubana Akhtar (or Akhgar), who had recently joined al-Muhajiroun, which he led at the time.
 She later became the group's head of women.
 The couple have four children.

 He enrolled as a medical student at Barts Medical School.
 While attending university, he was reputed to have indulged in drink and drugs.
 Responding to claims that he was a "party animal" who joined his friends in "getting stoned", in 2014 Choudary commented "I admit that I wasn't always practising...
 I committed many mistakes in my life."

 He switched to law at the University of Southampton and spent his final year as a legal student (1990–1991) at Guildford, before moving to London to teach ESL.
 He found work at a legal firm and completed his legal qualifications to become a lawyer.
 In the early 1990s, he worked in his spare time as an organizer for preacher/scholar Omar Bakri Muhammad, who also supported the reestablishment of the Sunni caliphate.

 Choudary became the chairman of the Society of Muslim Lawyers, but was removed from the roll of solicitors (the official register of legal practitioners) in 2002.

 Jihadist military training in Britain

 On 7 November 1999, The Sunday Telegraph reported that Muslims were receiving weapons training at secret locations in Britain.
-Most of those who trained at these centres would then fight for Osama Bin Laden's International Islamic Front in Chechnya, while others would fight in such places as Kosovo, Sudan, Somalia, Afghanistan, Pakistan and Kashmir.
+Most of those who trained at these centres would then fight for Osama bin Laden's International Islamic Front in Chechnya, while others would fight in such places as Kosovo, Sudan, Somalia, Afghanistan, Pakistan and Kashmir.
 The report identified Anjem Choudary as a key figure in recruiting for these training centres.

 Organisations

 Choudary's first organization, Al-Muhajiroun, was established in Britain in 1996 and banned in 2010.

 Choudary was present at the launch of its intended successor, Ahlus Sunnah wal Jamaah, and after that he helped form Al Ghurabaa, which was banned in July 2006.
 Choudary then became the spokesman for Islam4UK until it was proscribed in 2010.
-(While some sources refer to the Al Guraba', Islam4UK, etc., as successors of Al-Muhajiroun, others describe them as "other names the organisation [Al-Muhajiroun] goes by" to circumvent the ban on the original group.)
+While some sources refer to the Al Guraba', Islam4UK, etc., as successors of Al-Muhajiroun, others describe them as "other names the organisation [Al-Muhajiroun] goes by" to circumvent the ban on the original group.